Can AI Actually Build My Business Reports Safely?

 Why AI guesses on raw data

-Most prompts hit unmodelled files.
-Column names are inconsistent, time grains vary, and business rules live in someone’s head.
-AI fills gaps with guesses, which creates totals that do not tie out, double counts, and filters that shift between date ranges without warning.
-Trust drops fast.
+Most AI prompts hit unmodelled files.
+Column names are inconsistent, time grains vary, and business rules live in someone's head.
+AI fills the gaps with assumptions, which creates totals that don't tie out, double counts, and filters that shift between date ranges without warning.
+Trust drops fast — and once a team loses confidence in AI-generated numbers, they stop using them.

 The fix: a Metric Layer that acts as guardrails

-- Certified definitions: Every metric like “Gross Sales,” “Active Subscribers,” or “On‑Time Shipments” has a single, governed definition with exact formulas, filters, and time grain.
+- Certified definitions: Every metric — "Gross Sales," "Active Subscribers," "On-Time Shipments" — has a single, governed definition with exact formulas, filters, and time grain.

 - Knowledge graph and metadata: Relationships between metrics, dimensions, and sources are explicit.
 Lineage, owners, tags, and usage notes travel with each metric.

 - Context and constraints: Valid dimensions, allowed filters, and join rules are enforced.
-AI cannot combine apples and oranges.
+AI cannot combine incompatible data.

 - Security and access: Role-aware permissions prevent data leakage while still enabling self-serve analysis.

-- Quality signals: Certification status, freshness, and tests surface trust at a glance.
+- Quality signals: Certification status, freshness indicators, and data tests surface trust at a glance.

-These guardrails close the trust gap that many teams feel with AI‑generated analytics.
+These guardrails close the trust gap that many teams experience with AI-generated analytics.

 - Data inputs: Connectors pull data from apps, warehouses, and files.
-Refresh cadence is defined.
+Refresh cadence is defined and automated.

-- Modeled tables: Cleaned, typed, and joined data create consistent building blocks.
+- Modelled tables: Cleaned, typed, and joined data creates consistent building blocks.

 - Certified metrics: Clear formulas, dimensions, and aggregation rules that anyone can reference and reuse.